foxcpp/maddy/docs/tutorials/setting-up.md

 ```
 mode: enforce
 max_age: 604800
-mx: example.org
+mx: mx.example.org
 ```

-**Note**: example.org in the file is your MX hostname, example.org in URL is the domain you are receiving messages for.
-In simple configurations, they are going to be the same, but this is not the case for more complex setups.
+**Note**: mx.example.org in the file is your MX hostname, example.org in URL is the domain you are receiving messages for.
+In simple configurations, they are may be the same, but this is not the case for more complex setups.
 If you have multiple MX servers - add them all once per line, like that:
 ```
 mx: mx1.example.org